1h4a/pthy-source/README.md

     - Worked on resource usage - max RAM usage on an average ~480p video (before downscale) is around 100mb with CPU only ever peaking at 10%!
     - Proper disposal - no more RAM clogging!
     - No more working files - the *%appdata%\.minecraft\pthy* directory is now redundant, as no files except for the final functions are generated!

-These changes should hopefully make PTHY much more usable and efficient, along with making it much more lightweight.

 **Roadmap:**